davidepiu14/cli-odoo-docker-compose/README.md

 # cli-odoo-docker-compose

-## Under development

-Set-up your locally enviroment to work with Odoo and docker, no more move and copy and past from other projects
+Set-up your locally enviroment to work with Odoo and docker, no more copy and past from other projects

 ## Roadmap